Topics Map > DOCUMENT TYPE > User Procedure

 - HR - Tenure Tracking

-- FN - Add or Change Appointment Level Funding for Employee's Salary Expense
+- Adding or Changing Appointment Level Funding for Employee's Salary Expense in HRS

-- FN - Run the Employee Funding Summary Report
+- Running the Employee Funding Summary Report in HRS

 - PY - Pay Basis Descriptions